-One of the most popular items on our menu right now is this asparagus dish.
+One of the most popular spring dishes in our wine bar has been this asparagus dish.
 It’s everything we want from a spring plate: deliciousness that feels unrehearsed, no matter how many hours went into it.
+Paired with the perfect bottle of wine, at your own table, it's just as good.
+Give it a try.
+We think it will change your life.

 “Our overarching goal is to represent farmers on the wine side of things, and that’s exactly how we cook back here.
-We’re here to represent the hard work that the farmers that we’re sourcing from do for us.”

 Pomykala Farm in Grand Isle is the best expression of asparagus that I’ve ever had.
 I’ve been out to the farm and harvested asparagus with them, and just chopping the asparagus and eating it right out of the ground is unbelievably crazy.
 It made me realize that not enough people are eating asparagus raw.
 So I always try to do an uncooked version of asparagus every spring, because its just something that is delicious and not done enough.”

-Emmi’s Wine Pairings
+Wine Pairings

 Ingredients